Shot-noise processes with logarithmic response function and their scaling limits: Introduction

 It is well-known that Poisson shot noise, under a regular variation condition on the shot shape function, converges weakly to fractional Brownian motion with Hurst parameter greater than $1/2$ (see \cite{KLU}) and thus asymptotically displays a long-range dependence.

 This result has been recently extended in \cite{PAN} considering integrated shot-noise processes where noises are conditionally independent given their arrival times, but have distribution depending on the latter.
 In this case, the limiting processes obtained are self-similar, Gaussian, with non-stationary increments and generalize the fractional Brownian motion (hereafter fBm).
 The sample path moderate deviations for the same model have been studied in \cite{WAN}.
+The weak convergence of (scaled) renewal shot noise processes, with response functions which are eventually non-decreasing and regularly varying at infinity, has been considered in \cite{IKS}.
+The renewal shot noise is characterized by interarrival times that are not necessarily exponentially distributed, but may follow any distribution on the positive half-line.
+The asymptotic behavior of renewal shot noise process with random response functions and immigration has been studied in \cite{IKS2} and \cite{IKS3}.

 Here, we consider Poisson shot noise under a proper definition of the shot space function (the impulse response), i.e. assuming that it depends on the ratio, instead of on the difference of times, and with a slowly-varying behavior.
 We analyze its finite-time properties as well as the asymptotic behavior.
 The most relevant feature is the following: At least in the simplest case of independent noises, the quadratic variation of the process is finite and equal to zero, contrary to what happens (under similar assumptions) for shot noise with regularly-varying shot space function.